mdo/github-wide/README.md

 Then, copy-pasta the styles from `github-wide.css` into a new userstyle.
 Be sure to specify that it apply to sites beginning with `https://github.com/*`.

+In addition, you can apply styles from `gist-wide.css` to sites beginning with `https://gist.github.com/*`.

 ### Bug reports

 Open an issue or submit a pull request, please.